minio/kes-docs/content/_includes/server-config.md

       credentials:   # The Fortanix SDKMS access credentials
         key: ""      # The application's API key - for example: NWMyMWZlNzktZDRmZS00NDFhLWFjMzMtNjZmY2U0Y2ViMThhOnJWQlh0M1lZaDcxZC1NNnh4OGV2MWNQSDVVSEt1eXEyaURqMHRrRU1pZDg=
       tls:           # The KeySecure client TLS configuration
-        ca: ""       # Path to one or multiple PEM-encoded CA certificates for verifying the Fortanix SDKMS TLS certificate.
+        ca: ""       # Path to one or more PEM-encoded CA certificates for verifying the Fortanix SDKMS TLS certificate.
   aws:
     # The AWS SecretsManager key store.
 The server will store
     # secret keys at the AWS SecretsManager encrypted with
     # AWS-KMS.
 See: https://aws.amazon.com/secrets-manager
     secretsmanager:
-      endpoint: ""   # The AWS SecretsManager endpoint      - e.g.: secretsmanager.us-east-2.amazonaws.com
+      endpoint: ""   # The AWS SecretsManager endpoint      - for example, secretsmanager.us-east-2.amazonaws.com
-      region: ""     # The AWS region of the SecretsManager - e.g.: us-east-2
+      region: ""     # The AWS region of the SecretsManager - for example, us-east-2
       kmskey: ""     # The AWS-KMS key ID used to en/decrypt secrets at the SecretsManager.
 By default (if not set) the default AWS-KMS key will be used.
       credentials:   # The AWS credentials for accessing secrets at the AWS SecretsManager.
         accesskey: ""  # Your AWS Access Key